uni-due-syssec/Brigade/ReadMe.md

 13. `Require()`
     - `require(condition, statement)`
     - Execute a statement under a condition or return false if the condition fails
+    - more complex conditions have to be wrapped in parenthesis

 > Note: Sometimes functions return strings but the context needs the result to be a boolean.
 Therefore, string can be compared with a boolean true to evaluate to true: `$str.push(a) && true`